irworkshop/accountability_datacleaning/R_campfin/ms/ppp/docs/ms_ppp_stats.md

 > borrower has economic need requiring the loan and that the borrower
 > has applied the affiliation rules and is a small business.
 The lender
 > then reviews the borrower’s application, and if all the paperwork is
-> in order, approves the loan and submits it to SBA.
+> in order, approves the loan and submits it to SBA…

 > #### Cancelled Loans Do Not Appear In The PPP Loan Data
 >
 > The public PPP data includes only active loans.
 Loans that were
 > cancelled for any reason are not included in the public data release.

-## Prep
+## Preparation

 We read the normalized PPP data from the IRW S3 server.